bigdawgbank/ie-bank/docs/CloudArchitect.md

 ### PostgreSQL Database
 #### Description
-We will use Azure PostgreSQL Flexible Server as our managed database service for storing user profiles, account information, and transaction history.
+We use Azure PostgreSQL Flexible Server as our managed database service for storing user profiles, account information, and transaction history.

-### Key Features
+#### Key Features
 - **High Availability**:
   - Configured with zone redundancy to ensure uptime during failures.
   - Automated failover for seamless recovery.